blueCFD/Core/About.md

 after being acquired by [FS Dynamics](https://fsdynamics.se), without affecting the blueCFD-Core project.

-In March 2024 FSD blueCAPE is now referred to as [FSD Portugal](https://fsdynamics.eu), as part of FS Dynamics having been consolidated as a European company.
+In March 2024 this project's website was updated to refer to FSD blueCAPE as [FSD Portugal](https://fsdynamics.eu), given that FSD blueCAPE is an FS Dynamics company.

 ## Timeline